Tonality diamond: Size of the tonality diamond

 From this we can conclude that the rate of growth of the tonality diamond is asymptotically equal to $\frac{2}{\pi^2} n^2$.
 The first few values are the important ones, and the fact that the size of the diamond grows as the square of the size of the odd limit tells us that it becomes large fairly quickly.
 There are seven members to the 5-limit diamond, 13 to the 7-limit diamond, 19 to the 9-limit diamond, 29 to the 11-limit diamond, 41 to the 13-limit diamond, and 49 to the 15-limit diamond; these suffice for most purposes.

 Translation to string length ratios

-Yuri Landman published an otonality and utonality diagram that clarifies the relationship of Partch's tonality diamonds to the harmonic series and string lengths (as Partch also used in his Kitharas) and Landmans Moodswinger instrument.
+Yuri Landman published an otonality and utonality diagram that clarifies the relationship of Partch's tonality diamonds to the harmonic series and string lengths (as Partch also used in his Kitharas) and Landman's Moodswinger instrument.

-In Partch's ratios, the over number corresponds to the amount of equal divisions of a vibrating string and the under number corresponds to the which division the string length is shortened to.
-5/4 for example is derived from dividing the string to 5 equal parts and shortening the length to the 4th part from the bottom.
-In Landmans diagram these numbers is inverted, changing the frequency ratios into string length ratios.
+In Partch's ratios, the over number corresponds to the number of equal divisions of a vibrating string, and the under number corresponds to which division the string length is shortened to.
+For example, 5/4 is derived from dividing the string into 5 equal parts and shortening the length to the 4th part from the bottom.
+In Landman's diagram, those numbers are inverted, changing the frequency ratios into string length ratios.